eyqs/req/README.md

 ## License

-Copyright © 2016 Eugene Y. Q. Shen.
+Copyright (c) 2016 Eugene Y. Q. Shen.

 req is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License